epfl-ada/ada-2020-project-milestone-p3-p3_limonada/README.md

     * Child mortality
     * Illiteracy rate
     * Life expectancy
-1. Which variables are influential when trying to predict the involvement of a country in a war?
+1. Which variables are influential when trying to predict the presence of war in a country?
 Is oil among these?
-1. Given a treatment and a control group matched on influential variables and based on the findings of the previous point, try to find whether or not the treatment (presence of oil in the country) influences involvement in a war.
+1. Given a treatment and a control group matched on influential variables and based on the findings of the previous point, try to find whether or not the treatment (abundance of oil) influences presence of war in a country.

 # Proposed Datasets
 1. The main dataset that we will use is the one provided to us and used in the paper.
 1. When possible, we will try to integrate data from the World Inequality Database (https://wid.world/) to evaluate how wealth is distributed across the population.
+1. Finally, we will also use the UCDP/PRIO (https://ucdp.uu.se/) dataset to collect data on the presence of war in a country.

 # Methods
 To begin with, we will perform some data exploration to verify whether the data is unbalanced and correct it if necessary (e.g. by downsampling as in the paper).
-1. [TODO]
+1. Statistical tests to determine correlation (Spearman, Pearson, etc).
+Sensitivity analysis to determine if causation is likely.
 1. We can replicate the analysis performed in the paper with Random Forests and rank the most influential features for the involvement in war, as in Figure 4.
 1. We can perform a similar analysis to the one in HW2, with a propensity score matching on the most influential variables and use the ATE to assess the influence of oil on involvement in a war.